-The plumbing control panel feature is designed to simplify use of the plumbing systems onboard.
-Three-way switches in the nuCamp monitor panel and a switch on the plumbing control panel offer dual controls for the water pump.
+The plumbing control panel feature is designed to simplify the use of the plumbing systems onboard.
+A switch in the nuCamp monitor panel and a switch on the plumbing control panel offer dual controls for the water pump.
 There are five plumbing settings on the Nautilus P2.5 panel.
 Following is a brief explanation of each: